athirakvp/starterpack/README.md

 # starterpack
-A set of starter programs
+A set of starter programs in python